stantanev/oci_convert_excel2csv/README.md

 # Convert Excel Files to CSV with OIC + Oracle Functions

-This repository hosts the code required to setup an Oracle Function that will convert Excel files in xlsx and xls to CSV.
-It also stores the artefacts required to create an Oracle Integration (OIC) flow that will call this function to perform Excel to CSV file conversion.
+This repository hosts the code required to setup an Oracle Function that will convert Excel files from xlsx and xls format to CSV.
+It also stores the artefacts required to create an Oracle Integration (OIC) flow that will call this function to perform Excel to CSV file conversions.

 This code is accompanied by a blog article, available here:
 - XXXXX